UX design is thriving.

 It was so smooth to use and offered such interesting content that I was comparing Apple Watches and checking the latest shows on Apple TV.

-What made this website so tempting to me?
+And what was it that made this website so tempting to me?

 Its design.

-First off, the site was easy to navigate, here’s how the navigation bar looks like.
+First off, the site was easy to navigate.
+Here's how the navigation bar looks like.

 Another thing that grabbed my attention was the language they used throughout the website.